Gov-Relations Logo

 The following is the list of things you can buy using your EBT card.

-SNAP beneficiaries can buy plants and seeds to start a garden with their EBT cash benefits to become self-sufficient in green foods.
-But this specific application of EBT benefits is limited to growing plants, not raising animals.
+• Plants And Seeds: SNAP beneficiaries can buy plants and seeds to start a garden with their EBT cash benefits to become self-sufficient in green foods.
+However this specific application of EBT benefits is limited to growing plants, not raising animals.

-Some energy drinks are allowed to be purchased through EBT's cash benefits.
+• Some Energy Drinks: Some energy drinks are allowed to be purchased through EBT's cash benefits.
 Energy drinks must include nutrition facts labels to cut.
 Otherwise, they don't qualify as food items.
-Energy drinks that come with supplement information are categorized as vitamins and medicines, so they are not covered by SNAP.
+Energy drinks that come with supplement information are categorized as vitamins and medicines, so SNAP does not cover them.

 Things You Can't Buy With EBT